bagaking/welog/README.md

 ## Architecture Notes

-See [ARCH.md](./ARCH.md) for implementation notes on context trees, span trees, logger middleware, and the design history.
+See [ARCH.md](./ARCH.md) for implementation notes on context trees, span trees, logger middleware, and historical design notes. `ARCH.md` is not a roadmap; the API contract and production boundaries in this README remain authoritative.

 ## License